Our retreat programmes may suit if you are looking for:

 "The cave you fear to enter holds the treasure you seek"- Joseph Campbell

 Our psilocybin retreats offer a safe container to journey deep into your psyche.
 This process of diving deep into the subconscious can be challenging, but as Carl Jung put it, there is gold to be found in the shadow.

 Our retreats are the perfect container for catharsis, or release of long held traumas.
-We have witnessed many of our clients make major breakthroughs, make eep perceptual changes and have powerful releases.
+We have witnessed many of our clients make major breakthroughs, experience perceptual changes and have powerful releases.
 Most of our clients have been on their healing journey for a while, and have been supported by psychotherapy and other healing modalities.
-We are honest with our clients- we do not offer a silver bullet to cure all of life ills.
-We do strongly trust in the power of psilocybin however, and have witnessed many clients have transformative and life changing experiences.
+We are honest with our clients- we do not offer a magic bullet to cure all of life ills.
+We do not claim to heal or fix anyone.
+We do strongly trust in the power of psilocybin however, the psychological process that unfolds on our retreats, and have witnessed many clients have transformative and life changing experiences.